-THE SACE GUARANTI EE (GARANZIA ITALIA) Type of guarantee First demand, express, irrevocable guarantee which meets the regulatory requirements for the mitigation of the lender's credit risk in accordance with the EU prudential supervisory regulation.
-Eligible borrowers Enterprises with less than 5000 employees in Italy and total revenues amounting to less than euro 1.5 billion (provided that the enterprise did not fall within the meaning of an 'undertaking in difficulty' as at 31 December 2019 and its debt was not within the range of non-performing exposures as at 29 February 2020, each as set out under the EU regulations).
-Enterprises with more than 5000 employees in Italy or total revenues amounting to between euro 1.5 billion and euro 5 billion (provided that the enterprise did not fall within the meaning of an 'undertaking in difficulty' as at 31 December 2019 and its debt was not within the range of non-performing exposures as at 29 February 2020, each as set out under the EU regulations).
-Enterprises with total revenues exceeding euro 5 billion (provided that the enterprise did not fall within the meaning of an 'undertaking in difficulty' as at 31 December 2019 and its debt was not within the range of non-performing exposures as at 29 February 2020, each as set out under the EU regulations).
-Maximum guaranteed a mount 90% 80% 70% Amount of the credit facility an amount equal to the greater of enterprise's employee-related of (i) 25% of the enterprise's annual costs in Italy.
-Date of the credit facility The Garanzia Italia scheme applies to new credit facilities to be granted between the entry into force of the Liquidity Decree and 31 December 2020 Purpose of the credit facility Financing of costs for employees, investments and/or working capital needs incurred or to be incurred in Italy.
-Repayment of the credit facility The tenor must not be longer thof up to 24 months. nan 6 years, with the possibility of agreeing a pre-amortisation period Covenants of the borrower No dividend distribution by the borrower and/or any other Italian entities belonging to the borrower's group is allowed during 2020.
-No repurchase of shares by the borrower and/or any other Italian entities belonging to the borrower's group during 2020.
-Employee-related changes must be managed through agreements with the relevant trade unions.
-Cost of the guarantee For SMEs In relation to the outstandamount of the credit facility: - 0.25% for the first year, - 0.5% for the second and thin - 1% for the fourth, fifth and s ding principal In relation to t the credit facili - 0.5% for the d years, - 1% for the s ' Cost of the credit facility guaranteed by SACE must be lo wer than the cost that would have
+THE SACE GUARANTE E (GARANZIA ITALIA)1 Type of guarantee First demand, express, irrevocable guarantee which meets the regulatory requirements for the mitigation of the lender's credit risk in accordance with the EU prudential supervisory regulation.
+Eligible borrowers Enterprises with up to 5000 employees in Italy and total revenues amounting to less than euro 1.5 billion (provided that the enterprise did not fall within the meaning of an 'undertaking in difficulty' as at 31 December 2019 and its debt was not within the range of nonperforming exposures as at 29 February 2020, each as set out under the EU regulations).
+Enterprises with more than 5000 employees in Italy or total revenues in excess of euro 1.5 billion and up to euro 5 billion (provided that the enterprise did not fall within the meaning of an 'undertaking in difficulty' as at 31 December 2019 and its debt was not within the range of non-performing exposures as at 29 February 2020, each as set out under the EU regulations).
+Enterprises with total revenues exceeding euro 5 billion (provided that the enterprise did not fall within the meaning of an 'undertaking in difficulty' as at 31 December 2019 and its debt was not within the range of nonperforming exposures as at 29 February 2020, each as set out under the EU regulations).
+Maximum guaranteed amount 90% 80% 70% Amount of the credit facility The amount must not exceed an amount equal to the greater of (i) 25% of the enterprise's annual revenues and (ii) two times the enterprise's employee-related costs in Italy.
+The Garanzia Italia scheme applies to new credit facilities to be granted between the entry into force of the Liquidity Decree and 31 December 2020 Date of the credit facility Purpose of the credit facility Financing of costs for employees, rent or leases of ongoing concern , investments and/or working capital needs incurred or to be incurred in Italy.
+To an extent not exceeding 20% of the amount granted, financing of instalments of credit facilities which have either fallen due or are due to become payable during the emergency period, i.e. from 1 March 2020 to 31 December 2020, if the repayment of such instalments is objectively impossible as a result of the spread of the Covid-19 epidemic or the measures aimed at preventing and containing it, provided that the legal representative of the enterprise certifies that such repayment is objectively impossible.
+Repayment of the credit facility The tenor must not be longer thof up to 36 months. an 6 years, with the possibility of agreeing a pre-amortisation period Covenants of the borrower - No approval of dividend distributions by the borrower and/or any other Italian entities belonging to the borrower's group is allowed during 2020 (including entities which are subject to the management and coordination of the borrower).
+No approval of repurchases of shares by the borrower and/or any other Italian entities belonging to the borrower's group during 2020.
+In the event that such enterprises have already distributed dividends or repurchased shares at the time when the application for financing is being submitted, such covenant is undertaken by the enterprise in relation to the twelve months following the date of the request.